Fire Treatments Slated for Areas North of Payson, 3/5 - 3/9/18

-Payson, Arizona, February 17, 2017—For Immediate Release.
-Tonto National Forest fire specialists are planning to conduct prescribed fire treatments west of the community of Whispering Pines on... more
+PHOENIX, March 2, 2018—For Immediate Release.
+Tonto National Forest fire specialists will continue to conduct prescribed fire treatments on approximately 1,566 acres in areas north of Payson,... more

-Fire managers are planning to conduct several prescribed burn projects during the late summer 2016 through winter 2017, as weather conditions allow.
+Fire managers are planning to conduct several prescribed burn projects during the late fall 2017 through winter 2018, as weather conditions allow.

 Prescribed fires are essential for restoring the landscape in our fire-adapted ecosystem, and smoke is an unavoidable byproduct of these vital efforts.
 Fire managers strive to minimize smoke impacts to the community as much as possible.
 Burning occurs when winds and other atmospheric conditions will push the majority of smoke away from homes, and fire managers will burn larger areas when conditions permit, to limit the number of days smoke is in the air.
 Fire managers work closely with the Arizona Department of Environmental Quality and neighboring forests to monitor air quality.

 Fire crews also seek opportunities to use excess material from thinning projects around the community instead of burning it whenever possible.
 However, this doesn't remove all of the material necessary to restore the landscape.
 Fire is a natural and necessary part of this ecosystem, and a restoration tool that cannot be replaced by any mechanical means.
 Forests need the frequent, low-intensity fire to remove accumulated smaller trees and shrubs, and recycle nutrients into the soils to promote healthy vegetation and wildlife habitat.
 A healthier forest is a safer forest for firefighters and residents when wildfires inevitably occur.

 Notifications of upcoming prescribed burns are provided regularly throughout the season.
 The public can find this information on Tonto News webpage, @TontoNF on Twitter, or by calling the Tonto National Forest at 928-474-7900.